-But many organizations lack utilization of native security features like object lock
+But many organizations lack utilization of native security features like object lock.

-Survey results indicate that cloud storage decision-makers in EMEA pay particular attention to security basics: quality/robustness of encryption, ransomware/malware recovery capabilities and automated anomaly detection/alerting top the list of most important data security features that buyers look for from their services provider.
+Survey results indicate that cloud storage decision-makers pay particular attention to security basics: quality/robustness of encryption, ransomware/malware recovery capabilities, and data durability/availability SLAs top the list of most important data security features that buyers look for from their services provider.

-Interestingly, almost all respondents (99%) say they believe their use of public cloud storage has resulted in data security-related benefits for their organization, the top security benefits cited by respondents are:
+Interestingly, almost all respondents (99%) say they believe their use of public cloud storage has resulted in data security-related benefits for their organization, the top- security benefits cited by respondents are:

 - 1. Improved data security capabilities compared to previous environment - 2.
-Easier to prevent and mitigate unplanned data loss
+Easier prevention/mitigation of unplanned data loss events

-However, when we asked specifically about the use of object lock for immutability - a feature many organizations consider a critical part of their cloud data security strategy - we learned less than half (43%) of organizations are actually utilizing this today.
+However, when we asked specifically about the use of object lock for immutability - a feature many organizations consider a critical part of their cloud data security strategy - we learned less than half (47%) of organizations are actually utilizing this today.